ealvesss/ealvesss/README.md

-### Hi there 👋, I'm Elton from Brazil :brazil: with a piece of my heart in :denmark:
+### Hi there 👋, I'm Elton from Brazil :brazil: with a piece of my heart in Denmark :denmark:
 #### I'm a software developer since 2008, I started with visual basic 6.
-After about 4 yeasr (2013) I changed to .net core and still developing with it.
+After about 4 years (2013) I changed to .net and I'm still developing with it.
 Some months ago I had an opportunity to learn Java and NodeJs.
 I love to "play" with IoT stuffs and exchange knowledges.

 - 🔭 I’m currently working on IoT Project
 - 🌱 I’m currently learning NodeJs and Java
 - 👯 I’m looking to collaborate on jenkinsci repo
 - 💬 Ask me about anything
-- 📫 How to reach me: @eltonalvess
 - ⚡ Fun fact: :heart: :dog:

 #### Connect with me: